Tuesday's primary elections: Three key takeaways

-The biggest question remained unsettled early Wednesday morning: Would Democrats be able to avert an electoral shutout in key House races in California, where the state's open primary system could lead to GOP-only general election races in the fall.
+The biggest question remained to be settled early Wednesday morning: Would Democrats be able to avert an electoral shutout in key House races in California, where the state's open primary system could lead to GOP-only general election races in the fall.

 But even as the California results trickled in, returns in other states delivered these messages from the electorate: